 Product · Workstation / Light Crane Systems

 Mount configuration is driven by your building structure, whether your floor is loadable, and how often you'll relocate the system.
-We engineer-specify the right configuration for your facility.
+Track material (cold-rolled steel or anodised aluminium) is driven by capacity, span and how long the operator is on the tool each shift.
+We engineer-specify both for your facility.

 Free-standing (floor-mounted)

-Runway supported on floor-mounted steel columns — no building structure required.
+Runway supported on floor-mounted steel columns, with no building structure required.
 The single biggest reason this is the most-installed configuration in Australia: your roof structure doesn't need to take any of the load.
 Ideal for new facilities, leased buildings where you can't load the structure, or shops where the roof trusses won't take the suspended weight.

 • Capacity: 125 kg to 2,000 kg MRC